Politics of Trentino-Alto Adige/Südtirol

-The Politics of Trentino-Alto Adige/Südtirol (Trentino-Alto Adige/Südtirol, Italy) takes place in a framework of a parliamentary representative democracy, whereby the President of Regional Government is the head of government, and of a pluriform multi-party system.
+The politics of Trentino-Alto Adige/Südtirol, a region of Italy, takes place in the framework of a parliamentary representative democracy, whereby the President of Regional Government is the head of government, and of a pluriform multi-party system.
 Executive power is exercised by the Regional Government and Legislative power is vested in both the government and the Regional Council.
 However, since a constitutional reform in 1972, almost all the executive and legislative powers are devolved to the two provinces of which the region is composed: Trentino and the South Tyrol.

-The politics of Trentino takes place in a framework of a presidential representative democracy, whereby the governor is heads of government, while the politics of South Tyrol retains a parliamentary system, in which the governor is usually the most voted provincial deputy and heads the provincial government.
+The politics of Trentino takes place in the framework of an "anomalous presidential" representative democracy or prime-ministerial system with an executive presidency, whereby the president is heads of government, while the politics of South Tyrol retains a parliamentary system, in which the governor is usually the most voted provincial deputy and heads the provincial government.

-Regional government
+Executive branch

 The Regional Government (Giunta Regionale, Regionalregierung) is presided by the President of the Region (Presidente della Regione, Präsident der Region) and is composed by the President and the Ministers (Assessori, Regionalassessoren), who are currently 5, including two Vice presidents.
 Since 2001, the presidents of the two Provinces alternate as President of the Region, with the one who's not in charge serving as First Vice President.